 Learn how Mathesar and ToolJet differ in their key features, development activity, technology stack and community adoption, so you can decide which of these low-code/no-code platforms is best for you.

-Both Mathesar and ToolJet have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+ToolJet appears to have several advantages over Mathesar, particularly in popularity and growth.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, SCSS.
-However, they differ in their additional technology choices: Mathesar uses Python while ToolJet leverages JSX, NestJS, Perl.
+However, they differ in their additional technology choices: Mathesar uses Python while ToolJet leverages JSX, Perl, NestJS.

 Both projects started around the same time, with Mathesar beginning 5 years ago and ToolJet 5 years ago.